 Eating lots of the leafy, green stuff won’t prevent you from catching a virus.
-The most effective way to help prevent the coronavirus (COVID-19) infection is with a vaccine and there isn’t one yet.
+The most effective way to help prevent the coronavirus (Covid-19) infection is with the vaccine, which is now, thankfully, underway.
 But it’s not all bad news.

 Filling your plate with greens, grains and healthy fats can help support the body’s immune defences and help keep you healthy.
 Maintaining a varied, balanced diet (for the most part) is the first step to great immune system health – the food we eat every day contains nutrients, vitamins and minerals that are essential for keeping us up and running.

 Protecting your cells is really important when it comes to immune system health, and vitamin C is great for helping to do just that.
 Foods such as oranges – or orange juice – red peppers, broccoli, potatoes and spinach are all good sources of vitamin C, which also helps to maintain healthy skin, blood vessels, bones and cartilage.